 Michael Burks always played a Gibson, but he keeps a coupla Strats handy too

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, MAY 30, 2002 By Steve Newton I know a couple from Richmond who were such huge Stevie Ray Vaughan fanatics that they named their first-born child Vaughan.
-That’s pretty cool, but I’d like to go one better, and have my own son actually become a blues-rock guitar wizard! … Continue reading Michael Burks always played a Gibson, but he keeps a coupla Strats handy too
+ORIGINALLY PUBLISHED ON MAY 30, 2002 By Steve Newton I know a couple from Richmond who were such huge Stevie Ray Vaughan fanatics that they named their first-born child Vaughan.
+That’s pretty cool, but I’d like to go one better, and have my own son actually become a blues-rock guitar wizard!
+My trusty white … Continue reading Michael Burks always played a Gibson, but he keeps a coupla Strats handy too

 My one and only interview with legendary bluesman Albert King